RomeCore/RCParsing/README.md

 - **New Built-in Rules:** Adding common patterns (e.g., number with wide range of notations) out of the box.
 - **Visualization Tooling:** Exploring tools for debugging and visualizing grammar rules.
 - **API for analyzing errors:** The API that will allow users to analyze errors more effectively.
+- **Error recovery:** Ability to re-parse the content when encountering an error using the anchor token.
+Applicable to `Repeat` and `SeparatedRepeat` rules.
+- **Transformation sugars:** Ignorance flags of AST childs, more automatic transformation factories.
+- ***Incremental parsing:*** Parsing only changed parts in the middle of text that will be good for IDE and LSP (Language Server Protocol).
+- ***Streaming incremental parsing:*** The stateful approach for parsing chunked streaming content.
+For example, *Markdown* or structured *JSON* output from LLM.
+- ***Cosmic levels of debug:*** Very detailed parse walk traces, showing the order of what was parsed with success/fail status.

 # Contributing